FortisBC says natural gas shortages could grow 'if it starts to get colder' | CBC News

 Last Tuesday's still-unexplained explosion 13.5 kilometres north of Prince George severed the main 36 inch (91 cm) natural gas pipeline in the province, operated by Enbridge Inc.

-The Transportation Safety Board and the RCMP are investigating.
-The police have said the explosion "was not criminal in nature."
+The Transportation Safety Board is investigating.
+The RCMP have said the explosion "was not criminal in nature."

 Given the mystery, a secondary, parallel 30-inch (76-cm) line was depressurized by Enbridge as a precaution.

-On Thursday, after clearance from the National Energy Board, Enbridge re-started the secondary line, but only at 80 per cent capacity since pressure has to slowly rebuild after a shutdown.
+On Thursday, after clearance from the National Energy Board, Enbridge re-started the secondary line, but only at 80 per cent capacity as an added safety measure.

 That means overall, FortisBC has just 40 to 45 per cent of the natural gas that was flowing into the province before the rupture.